aminekun90/mdns_listener_advanced/audit-security.md

 Low risk: These are established packages.

-Verification: Check manually in your `package-lock.json` if the version of `multicast-dns` or `bonjour-service` points to a strange URL or an unknown Git fork.
+Verification: Check manually in your `package-lock.json` or `yarn.lock` if the version of `multicast-dns` or `bonjour-service` or any other dependency points to a strange URL or an unknown Git fork.